 Understanding Differences Between Extension Participants and Nonparticipants

-Attitudes.
+- Attitudes.
 There were very positive attitudes towards water conservation, and there was no difference between Extension participants and nonparticipants.

-Knowledge and skill.
+- Knowledge and skill.
 Knowledge and skill were also fairly high, and there was no difference between Extension participants and nonparticipants.

-Social support.
+- Social support.
 Extension participants indicated that they had more social support for engaging in good irrigation practices than nonparticipants.

-Use of good irrigation practices and technologies.
+- Use of good irrigation practices and technologies.
 Extension participants were more likely to be engaged in using most of the water conservation practices and technologies disseminated by UF/IFAS.
 The biggest differences we found were related to technology installation (i.e., drip irrigation, soil moisture sensors, rain barrels) and landscape modifications (i.e., converting turfgrass to landscaped beds or retrofitting landscape so that a portion is not irrigated).

-Both Extension participants and nonparticipants have positive attitudes towards using best irrigation practices, and they also both believe that they have the skill and knowledge needed to install water-saving technologies or adopt conservation behaviors.
+Both Extension participants and nonparticipants have positive attitudes towards using good irrigation practices, and they also both believe that they have the skill and knowledge needed to install water-saving technologies or adopt conservation behaviors.
 However, Extension participants are surrounded by peers, friends, and family who expect them to engage in water conservation in the home landscape.
 Extension participants are also more actively engaged in using technologies and practices that allow them to use less water in their home landscape.

 How to Use This Information